entitiesofentities/msabuild/_posts/conf/2014-9-12-Seminars.md

 #Seminars for MSA 17

+##Seminar registration for MSA 17 is now closed.

 ###1.
 All Together Now: The Multimedia Avant-garde [FULL]
 Organizers: Lori Cole (New York University), Bibiana Obler (George Washington University)